 As I continued debugging, I noticed that the macro attempts to connect to https://docs.microsoft.com/en-us/officeupdates/office-msi-non-security-updates to check for internet connection and stops running if it encounters an error.
 I also observed that macro checks for permission for macro usage via registry, After that it try to contact with https://dehabadi[.]ir/wp-keys[.]php and https://eleventalents[.]com/wp-keys[.]php.
 Although these addresses were not active during my analysis, my research led me to suspect that these addresses are command and control servers associated with the Zloader malware.
 Even though I couldn’t continue my analysis, my aim was reached successfully by revealing these addresses.

 With this explanation you have a basic understanding of the subject matter, now you can use a tool such as XLMMacroDeobfuscator to quickly solve the hidden XLM macro and save time.
-With this article I hope to provide insight for analysts who want to analyze XLM macros and I hope to see you in the next article.
+With this article I hope to provide insight for analysts who want to analyze XLM macros.

 Hope to see you in the following articles.